- Earn up to 0.75 Qantas Points per $1 spent (up to $3,000 per statement period)

 That threshold is on the more generous side, as some other banks have pre-paid spending requirements of $500-$1,000 which can leave jetsetters without cover on less-expensive flights to nearby countries like New Zealand, Fiji and even Singapore and Hong Kong during sale periods.

-For the most part, that's expected of a Platinum card, although rental vehicle excess cover trumps the insurance offerings of a number of other Platinum cards.
+For the most part, those inclusions are expected of a Platinum card, although ANZ's 'Rental Vehicle Excess in Australia Insurance' trumps the insurance offerings of a number of other Platinum cards.

 How it compares

 If your focus is Qantas Frequent Flyer points, ANZ dishes out more points per dollar on its Frequent Flyer Platinum card than the comparable CBA Platinum Awards MasterCard (0.4 Qantas Points per dollar spent) and the Westpac Altitude Platinum Mastercard (0.5/$1).

 If you're dropping a sizeable chunk of coin with merchants that accept American Express, you could also pair your ANZ plastic with another card such as the AMEX Qantas Ultimate Card to maximise your points earn.

 Bank disclaimer: To apply for this credit card, you must:

 -Be 18 years of age or over, and;